CanadianBeaver/AwesomeGuns/README.md

 ###Contacts

 I would appreciate hearing your opinion on this.
-Please feel free <a target="_blank" href="https://form.jotform.com/62196392930259">to contact me</a>.
+Please feel free <a href="https://form.jotform.com/62196392930259">to contact me</a>.